 How to come up with the business drivers?

-We have listed some typical examples regarding different business drivers for workplace digital signage below:
+We have listed two main use cases for workplace digital signage below:

 Document your business drivers in the template and use them as your objectives.